avadhut123pisal/GoDesignPatterns/README.md

 # GoDesignPatterns

 Various design patterns are implemeted in golang.
 ## Problem statement:
-Detect intrusions and anomalous activity in the cloud applications.
+Detect intrusions and anomalous activities in the cloud applications.

 ## Overview: